OFUZORCHUKWUEMEKE/nest-paystack/README.md

 ## Introduction
-This is an API that allows users to carry out basic wallet transactions.
-You can view the live API here.
+A NestJS API that incorporates Paystack payment processing and includes wallet functionality

 This api was developed using